 The New-York Historical Society is the oldest museum in New York and home to one of the nation’s most distinguished research libraries.
 Drawing on world-renowned collections and a staff of passionate professionals, New-York Historical Education engages learners of all ages in the study of our collective past to deepen content knowledge, develop 21st century skills, and foster an empowered and engaged citizenry.
 We believe in the power of authentic historical study to spark curiosity and creativity, to promote cultural understanding, and to strengthen our democracy.

-The Associate Director will lead a team tasked with fostering innovation in the new Tech Commons @ New-York Historical (opening fall 2018) and will ensure that all N-YHS Education programs take full advantage of the digital humanities opportunities embodied in the space.
-The Tech Commons will be a state-of-the-art digital learning lab in which students will engage in authentic learning opportunities at the intersection of STEM and the humanities.
+The Associate Director will foster innovation in the new Tech Commons @ New-York Historical and will ensure that all N-YHS Education programs—including those for teens, teachers, school groups, and millennials—take full advantage of the digital humanities opportunities embodied in the space.
+The Tech Commons is a state-of-the-art digital learning lab in which students engage in authentic learning opportunities at the intersection of STEM and the humanities.
 These tech-enabled, history-driven programs seek to inspire young people, and young girls in particular, to pursue ambitious educational and career goals in the humanities and STEM fields.
-S/he will design, implement, analyze, and disseminate results of evaluative study/ies of the Tech Commons and its accompanying programs.
+The Associate Director will design, implement, analyze, and disseminate results of evaluative study/ies of the Tech Commons and its accompanying programs.

-The ideal candidate will have an advanced degree in U.S. history or a closely related field, a strong background in the digital humanities and/or public history, extensive youth development experience, and an appreciation for the power of the humanities to engage learners of all levels in the process of discovery.
-S/he must have a flexible schedule and be available to work weekday evening hours and Saturdays and Sundays as needed throughout the calendar year.
+The ideal candidate will have an advanced degree in U.S. history or a closely related field, a background in the digital humanities and/or public history, extensive youth development experience, strong digital skills and fluency with a wide range of technological tools, and an appreciation for the power of the humanities to engage learners of all levels in the process of discovery.
+S/he must have a flexible schedule and be available to work weekday evening hours and Saturdays and Sundays regularly throughout the calendar year.

-Master’s degree in History, Art History, Education, or a closely related field required.
-PhD preferred.
+Master’s degree in history, art history, education, or a closely related field required.